4. Application with In-Memory Database

 Validation, checking up on missing input Values.
 Until the Form isn't valid, the save or create Button won't be enabled.

-Create a new State Variable
+Create a new State Variable isFormValid

-fldCustomer.valid && fldDescription.valid && fldAmount.valid && fldDate.valid
+Initial Value -> fldCustomer.valid && fldDescription.valid && fldAmount.valid && fldDate.valid

 btnSave

--> State Enabled ->isFormValid.value
+-> State Enabled -> isFormValid.value

 btnCreate

--> State Enabled ->isFormValid.value
+-> State Enabled -> isFormValid.value

 Making the basic nice-looking CRUD application using the in-memory Database cannot be easier.
 We have done a great job in the ten steps.